 Whatever your reason, selling jewelry online is a good way to dispose of that unwanted jewelry — and make some spending cash in the process.
 However, there are some necessary precautions that must be taken into account before you begin the process.

-Selling Jewelry Online
+Where To Sell Jewelry Online

 There are numerous websites available from which you can list your jewelry for sale.
 Probably the most well-known are eBay and eBid.
 With most of these websites, you are responsible for listing the item, accepting bids and shipping the item after sale.
 Other websites might assist you in finding viable buyers for your item.
 Regardless of the services they offer, these websites will all take a commission based on the final sale price.